KillenCraft/Halcyon-Rumors/README.md

-# Halcyon Days Reborn
+# Halcyon Rumors

 <img src="pack/pack.png" align = "right" title="Halcyon Days icon" width="128" height="128">

-This Minecraft resourcepack is a rebirth of the [Halcyon Days][original] resourcepack created by [ikezou][ikezou_prof].
+This Minecraft resource pack is a derivative of the [Halcyon Days][original] resourcepack created by [ikezou][ikezou_prof].

+## Versioning

+This project uses [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/HalcyonRumors/HalcyonRumors/tags).

 ## Authors

 - **ikezou** - _Initial work_ - vanilla pack supporting Minecraft through v1.8
 - **ScottKillen** - _current work_ - vanilla pack supporting Minecraft beyond 1.8 &amp; Mod support

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/HalcyonRumors/HalcyonRumors/graphs/contributors) who participated in this project.

 ## License

-This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC By-NC-SA 4.0)][cc] - see the [LICENSE.md](LICENSE.md) file for details.
+Per ikezou's original license, this project is also licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC By-NC-SA 4.0)][cc] - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments